 If you have received your house survey from an RICS surveyor, and it has raised concerns, you may be thinking about backing out or modifying your offer to account for the cost of remedial work.
 It is common to renegotiate after a survey.
 A study conducted by the consumer group, Which? revealed that around 67% of buyers are able to adjust offers or ask the seller to carry out repairs following negative survey findings.
+This guide tells you how to go about doing it.

 If you want to buy a house and you arrange for a survey to be completed, it’s wise to consider the findings before you proceed and exchange contracts.
 In most cases, properties are sold subject to contract, which allows room for manoeuvre if the survey flags up issues that you were not aware of before you made an offer.
 The most common problems detected by house surveys include: